ampotos/dynStruct/README.md

 	details :
 			 4 bytes were accessed by 0x0000000000400624 (main : 0x00000000004005f9) 1 times
 ```
-We see all the right access on str done by the program himsel.
+We see all the right access on str done by the program himself.
 We can notice the 4 bytes access at offset 0 of the block due to gcc optimisation for initializing the string.

 Now if we run `drrun -c  dynStruct -m libc - -- tests/example` we are going to monitor all the libc access, and we get